btihen/rectify/README.md

 # README

-A way to share stories and create trust & harmony
+A way to share articles and create trust & harmony

 Things you may want to cover: